tataton/immutable-reactmn/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This demonstration works through using immutability libraries with React state--and that's something you might not ever do in real life.
-I write this because, if your application is simple enough that you haven't incorporated state management or memoization/selection libraries, it's also probably simple enough that you don't really need immutability.
+This demonstration applies immutability libraries to a small project's React state--and that's something you might not ever do in real life.
+I write this because, if your application is simple enough that you haven't incorporated state management (e.g., Redux) or memoization/selection libraries, it's also probably simple enough that you don't really need immutability.
 In addition, one of the libraries I work through, Immutable.JS, comes with companion packages that makes it easier to integrate with Redux and selectors, so that it might even be _easier_ to use with complex projects than with just plain React.

 So please don't use this demo as a template/starter for your own work.
 It's for illustration purposes only.